mindspore-ai/docs/docs/mindspore/source_en/design/distributed_training_design.md

 3. The framework is sliced according to the computational graph operator flag.
 4. The framework schedules different back-end execution subgraphs.

-Current scenarios that typically use heterogeneous parallel computing are: optimizer heterogeneity, Embedding heterogeneity, and PS heterogeneity.
+Current scenario that typically uses heterogeneous parallel computing is optimizer heterogeneity.

 ### Optimizer Heterogeneity